koreader/android-luajit-launcher/README.md

 This repo is used as glue code to run KOReader on Android.

-Usage on its own doesn't make much sense since you're expected to write your own drawing routines in lua!
+Usage on its own doesn't make much sense since you're expected to write your own drawing routines in Lua!
 A standalone example is attached (with no drawing routines!) in case you're curious what you'll get.